mono0926/snack_bar_presenter/README.md

 # snack_bar_presenter

-Provider easy and flexible way to show SnackBar
+Provide easy and flexible way to show SnackBar.
+Simple text, undo, and error style are supported.

 . | . | .